bassamanator/Sovol-SV06-firmware/README.md

 💡 I recommend no filament be loaded for any of these steps.

-💡 Find explainations for gcode commands at [https://marlinfw.org/](https://marlinfw.org/) and [klipper.org](https://www.klipper3d.org/G-Codes.html).
+💡 Find explanations for gcode commands at [https://marlinfw.org/](https://marlinfw.org/) and [klipper.org](https://www.klipper3d.org/G-Codes.html).

 1. `G28`
    1. Check to see if `X` and `Y` max positions (`G90`, `G1 X300 F3000`, `G1 Y300 F3000`) can be reached, and adjust `position_max`, if necessary.
 Note, you might be able to go even further.